heptarch/heptarch.github.io/drafts/quine.md

 q = \text{eval}(\ulcorner q \urcorner).
 $$

 The existence of such a fixed point follows from Kurt Gödel's famous [diagonal lemma](https://en.wikipedia.org/wiki/Diagonal_lemma).
-To be clear, the diagonal lemma is for predictates which are true or false, but it's easy to translate into the language of computable functions; this is called [Kleen's second recursion theorem](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem#Kleene's_second_recursion_theorem).
+To be clear, the diagonal lemma is for predictates which are true or false, but it's easy to translate into the language of computable functions; this is called [Kleene's second recursion theorem](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem#Kleene's_second_recursion_theorem).